Golra Sharif Railway Museum: Collection

 The Railway Heritage Museum was established in October 2003.
 From relics dating back to the inception of railways in the subcontinent by the British, to memorabilia depicting the creation of the museum are housed and preserved in this heritage site.
 The Rail Heritage Museum is housed in two halls to contain artifacts reflecting history of railway over a period of more than 150 years including almost 100 years of undivided India.

 As a part of the museum, there is a big yard where cranes, trolleys, saloons, locomotives, coaches, and tracks are marshaled impressively, portraying the railway’s march forward through time.
 The museum houses an impressive blend of artifacts covering the many facets of the railways systems.
 Mechanical models, signalling systems, communication tools and the evolution of operational protocols are preserved and chronologically displayed in the museum.

 The museum also displays the social impact and anthropological implications of the railways on the human geography of the multi-racial sub continent.
 An open yard displays a wide array of relics which have become extinct on the railway lines around the world.
 The steam and electric locomotives, a German postal car, a saloon car used by the last Indian viceroy, Lord Mountbatten, and another 1888 saloon car belonging to the Maharaja of Jodhpur, made at the Ajmer Sharif Carriage Workshop from the Jodhpur railways given as a wedding present to his daughter are a few examples.

 Relics

 The railway museum boasts of a very special collection of memorabilia from different periods in time from the British Raj to the occupation of Indian-held railway station during the 1965 war with India.
 May it be the saloon cars of yore or the long-forgotten steam locomotives, this museum has got it all.
 Everything has been fully preserved given the limited resources and a fledgling organization of Pakistan Railways.
 A new building has been erected on the premises to be converted into an art gallery and a café.

-A majority of the items displayed at the museum belong to the North West Railways, as Pakistan Railways was called before Independence, dating back to year 1890.
-The attempt is to preserve and display vintage items and artifacts related to the history of railways at the heritage point.
+The majority of the items displayed at the museum belonged to the North West Railways, as Pakistan Railways was called before Independence, dating back to the year 1890.
+The intention is to preserve and display vintage items and artifacts related to the history of railways at the museum.